mongodb/docs/mms/source/reference.rst

 Host Types
 ----------

-Possible values for the "Type" column in the Hosts page are:
+The possible values for the "Type" column in the Hosts page are:

 - primary
 - secondary